 Aminimum of thirty (30) semester hours credit is required for any master's degree.
 Many departments require more than the minimum.
 Consult specific departmental requirements for additional information.
-A3.0 GPAin the master's program is required for graduation.
+A3.0 GPAin the master's program and no grade below a "C" are required for graduation.